eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ## Recap

+- We wrote a basic TCP server in Stage 1
-- We wrote a basic TCP client using Linux networking APIs
+- We wrote a basic TCP client in Stage 2
-- We established successful connection with the TCP server written in Stage 1
+- We successfully connected the TCP client to the server

 ## Introduction